LibraryCarpentry/lc-wikidata/_extras/design.md

 title: "Lesson Design"
 root: ..
 ---
-## Design decision
+## Design decision :bulb:

 Sometime there is more than one way to do something.
 Here are some reason why we did certain things in a certain manner.

-## Write what you decide
+## Write what you decide :pencil2:

 In lesson development, many decisions are made within group discussions, sprints or conferences.
 In order to be able to track these, it is useful to store a meeting_notes.md in the repo.
 This md file documents all discussions that have been held and all decisions that have been made, to make the development easier to understand for newcomers.
+To make such a meeting_notes.md file was also one decision at a certain time and now is also tracked! :+1:

 ## Edit first vs. create first